cliffhall/puzzlebox/README.md

 * Different teams are focused on different aspects over time, informed by what's gone before and with an eye toward an ever-changing goal that is refined according to lessons learned.

+* Even within a phase, teams may cycle through their own phases, like Agile sprints.
+A certain amount of work is scoped for the sprint, the team works on their parts, and at the end of the sprint they decide what to tackle next.
+It accepts that each sprint could change the course of future development.
+These cycles can also be represented as puzzles.

-With puzzlebox, members of agentic teams can be made process-aware.
+With puzzlebox, members of agentic teams can be made process-aware, but the process itself is not subject to hallucination.

 ### Scenario: Teams passing the torch